gazebosim/gz-sim/tutorials/migration_plugins.md

 GZ_REGISTER_MODEL_PLUGIN(MyPlugin)
 ```

-On Ignition Gazebo, that would be implemented as follows:
+On Gazebo, that would be implemented as follows:

 ```cpp
 #include <gz/sim/Model.hh>